Gall bladder cancer

 • Tumour (T): How big is the tumour

-• Node (N): Is there cancer in your lymph nodes?
+• Node (N): Has cancer spread your lymph nodes?
+How many nodes are affected?

 • Metastasis (M): Has the cancer has spread to other parts of your body?